 Every state has its own call center to handle digging inquiries.
 But the Federal Communications Commission gave them all one easy-to-remember number: 811.
 Just pick up the phone, dial 811, and you’ll connect with your local call center.
 This center will take care of communicating with your local utilities, who will send their people out to mark line locations.
 Once you see little flags in your yard, you can start digging.
 Avoiding the flagged areas, of course.

-Are you hiring a contractor?
+- Are you hiring a contractor?
 Either you or the contractor can call 811.
-The important thing is to make sure one of you does in the right timeframe for the job.
+The important thing to realize is it needs to happen before the project can begin and could affect your timeline.

 At Buzz, we’ve been working with the 811 folks for many years.
 Safety is priceless—that of our customers and our employees.
 Whether you’re hiring us to build your new fence or doing a DIY project remember: Call before you dig.